 WBO's strategy for virtual listening sessions was to take a broad approach for outreach by partnering with state leaders and hosting statewide sessions.
 WBO successfully marketed, organized, and led one virtual meeting on February 28th (2023) and held seven virtual meetings during the week of April 24th (2023) for state agencies, local and regional governments, CAIs, service providers, organizations representing Covered Populations, workforce development organizations, and business and economic development organizations.
 WBO held an additional virtual session on June 13th (2023) for those who could not attend one of the in-person regional listening sessions.
 After the release of its Initial Proposal Vol. I for public comment, WBO hosted a webinar to update stakeholders on the BEAD planning process and encourage comments during its public comment process.
+WBO also hosted several webinars for broadband providers to collect input into its Initial Proposal.
 Marketing materials for the April events included information about all seven listening sessions, so stakeholders could decide whether to attend all events or those most convenient for their schedules (Exhibit 7).